JetBrains/intellij-sdk-docs/topics/user_interface_components/notifications.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-<link-summary>Notifying users about errors, action statuses or other events without interrupting their workflow by showing modal message boxes requiring confirmation.</link-summary>
+<link-summary>Notifying users about errors, action statuses, or other events without interrupting their workflow by showing modal message boxes requiring confirmation.</link-summary>

 <tldr>